 Markus Rauschecker, JD

-Mr. Rauschecker has been published on cyber issues in such outlets as the Maryland Law Review, JURIST, the American Bar Association’s Law Practice Today, and U.S. Cybersecurity Magazine.
+Mr. Rauschecker has been published in such outlets as the Maryland Law Review, JURIST, the American Bar Association’s Law Practice Today, and U.S. Cybersecurity Magazine.
 He has discussed emerging cybersecurity threats for local and international news outlets.

 Mr. Rauschecker has presented at conferences and seminars such as CyberMaryland, the National Initiative for Cybersecurity Education (NICE) Conference, the UMD/CHHS Law and Policy of Cybersecurity Symposium, FEMA’s Emergency Management Higher Education Symposium, State Guard Association of the United States Judge Advocate Training Program, and the Howard County GovConnects Cyber Conference.